mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 > You look at the fundamentals and construct your reasoning from that and then see if you have a conclusion that works or doesn’t work.
 And it may or may not be different from what people have done in the past.
 It’s harder to think that way, though.

 > I think people’s thinking process is too bound by convention or analogy to prior experiences.
 It’s rare that people try to think of something on a first principles basis.
 They’ll say, “We’ll do that because it’s always been done that way.”
 Or they’ll not do it because “Well, nobody’s ever done that, so it must not be good.
 But that’s just a ridiculous way to think.
-You have to build up the reasoning from the ground up—“from the first principles” is the phrase that’s used in physics.
+You have to build up the reasoning from the ground up-“from the first principles” is the phrase that’s used in physics.
 You look at the fundamentals and construct your reasoning from that, and then you see if you have a conclusion that works or doesn’t work, and it may or may not be different from what people have done in the past.

-Richard Feynman was also known for using first principles to understand the basics —
+Richard Feynman was also known for using first principles to understand the basics -

-> I don’t know what’s the matter with people: they don’t learn by understanding; they learn by some other way—by rote or something.
+> I don’t know what’s the matter with people: they don’t learn by understanding; they learn by some other way-by rote or something.
 Their knowledge is so fragile!

 How to implement first-principles?